Guidance & Counselling

 Annual Positive Mental Health Awareness Week

-The promotion of mental health involves a broad range of issues, but it includes those strategies which: Contribute towards the prevention of mental illness and Promote and maintain an individual’s well-being Mental health promotion remains the most underdeveloped area of health promotion although there is an increasing recognition that “there is no health without mental health”.
+The promotion of mental health involves a broad range of issues, but it includes those strategies which foster a sense of well being in all our stubents in O Connell School.
+Mental health promotion remains the most underdeveloped area of health promotion although there is an increasing recognition that “there is no health without mental health”.
 Positive mental health includes:

 - The ability to solve problems and